fr4nsyz/Cocoon/README.md

 Zero-config sandbox for running student projects safely.

-Your projects run in their own space—nothing can touch your machine or network.
+Your projects run in their own space.
+Nothing can touch your machine or network.

 ## What is Cocoon?